 - Take time for yourself: Divorce affects both spouses, the one leaving and the one getting left.
 Many people feel a mixture of sadness, anger, hurt and worry as a result.
 This emotional roller coaster can negatively impact both your mental and physical health, and as a result, it is important to take time to be alone and work through your thoughts.
 Having friends and family members for support can help you both as a person and as a parent.

 - Have co-parenting meetings: When you both feel ready, consider scheduling a meeting between both parents to discuss issues about your child.
 These meetings will help your child deal with change and also help maintain consistency between the different houses.
 Meetings should be brief and focus on simple, positive things involving your child.
 These meetings should ideally be conducted over the phone rather than risk an eruption with an in-person meeting.
 Topics to be addressed include schedule changes, upcoming special activities, academics, and behavior problem.
 If you simply cannot interact alone with your former spouse, consider using a counselor or mediator for these occasional brief chats.

-If you find yourself in the midst of a custody fight, you need the help of an experienced South Carolina family law attorney to help you through the complex process.
+Co-parenting lasts a lifetime, and while it might not be enjoyable, you should do your children a favor and get used to it now.
+If you find yourself in the midst of a child custody fight, you need the help of an experienced family law attorney to help you through this complex process.